 What Kind of Talent Director Job Opportunities Are There?

-In 2016, there was an estimated number of 134,700 jobs for Talent Director in 2016 (in the United States for Talent Director.
+There were about 134,700 jobs for Talent Director in 2016 (in the United States).
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Talent Director by 2026.
-The BLS estimates 14,100 yearly job openings in this field.
+There will be an estimated 14,100 positions for Talent Director per year.

 The states with the most job growth for Talent Director are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.